dcleven/consistent_company/README.md

 handled well.
 Although it can work with other domains you may find need to enhance the specific company name identifiers in IsCompanyName and TransformCompany.

+Tested with over 600,000 names from 100's of sources where an overlap of names is expected with a match rate of 40%.

 ## Install:
 gem install consistent_company